EthanHenley/power-outage-detection/sang/README.md

 #### Word2Vec

 Word2vec returns the cosine similarity of words based on *data* so that we can feed the results on a decision tree model to provide us an insight.
 We were able to successfully create and segregate words based on their correlation to another relating to a power outage.
+We then classified the words as **here**if they are pro-outage or **here** if they are anti-outage based on the cosine similarity.

 #### Decision Tree Model